Lincoln Road upgrade Lincoln Road upgrade

 - six submissions opposed a solid median.

-AT's proposal included connecting Preston Avenue to Lincoln Road.
+Preston Avenue will not be connected to Lincoln Road.

 AT's proposals covered a variety of other measures, such as pedestrian crossings, slip lanes, right turns, and signals.